Jody Hill

 Jody Hill (born October 15, 1976) is an American director, producer, screenwriter, and actor.
-In 2006, he directed, co-wrote, co-produced and co-starred in his first film The Foot Fist Way, which he based on his experience as a Taekwondo black belt and instructor.
+In 2006, he directed, co-wrote, co-produced and co-starred in his first film, The Foot Fist Way, which he based on his experience as a Taekwondo black belt and instructor.
 His follow-up film, Observe and Report, stars Seth Rogen and was released on April 10, 2009.
-Hill is also co-creator, director and executive producer of the HBO series Eastbound & Down, Vice Principals, and The Righteous Gemstones.
+Hill is co-creator, director and executive producer of the HBO series Eastbound & Down, Vice Principals, and The Righteous Gemstones.

 Career

 Hill's first film, The Foot Fist Way, was seen by Will Ferrell and Adam McKay who bought the distributing rights to the film.
-Subsequently, Hill was invited to the set of Knocked Up where he met future collaborator, Seth Rogen.
-Hill was asked to do a cameo appearance with writing partner Ben Best in Rogen's next film, Superbad, as Tut Long John Silver.
+Subsequently, Hill was invited to the set of Knocked Up where he met future collaborator Seth Rogen.
+Hill was asked to do a cameo appearance with writing partner Ben Best in Rogen's next film Superbad as Tut Long John Silver.
 Hill later cast Rogen as the leading man in his film, Observe and Report, which opened at number 4 at the box office.
 The role of Ronnie was written specifically for Rogen.

-In 2009, Hill directed The Avett Brothers music video "Slight Figure of Speech," which featured Wolfe and Andy Daly.
+In 2009, Hill directed The Avett Brothers music video "Slight Figure of Speech", which featured Wolfe and Andy Daly.
 The following year he directed the parody music video Swagger Wagon as part of ad agency Saatchi & Saatchi's campaign for the Sienna SE minivan from Toyota.

-In 2009, Hill co-created the HBO show Eastbound & Down, on which he acted as Executive Producer and directed a total of 16 episodes.
-The show finished its fourth and last season in 2013.
+In 2009, Hill co-created the HBO show Eastbound & Down, on which he acted as executive producer and directed 16 episodes.
+The show finished its fourth and final season in 2013.

-Hill's next film, L.A.P.I., was announced as an action comedy about a hardboiled private investigator, played by friend and frequent collaborator Danny McBride.
+Hill's next film, L.A.P.I. was announced as an action comedy about a hardboiled private investigator, played by friend and frequent collaborator Danny McBride.
 It is the first film Hill would direct but not write.
 It is also the first film produced by Hill's, McBride's and David Gordon Green's production company, Rough House Pictures.
 In 2014, Hill and McBride created and began preparing the comedy series Vice Principals for HBO.

-Since 2019, Hill has directed 8 episodes of The Righteous Gemstones.
-He also acts in the series as Levi.
+From 2019 to 2025, Hill portrayed the character Levi and directed 8 episodes of The Righteous Gemstones.

 Personal life

 Hill is a graduate of the University of North Carolina School of the Arts.
-As of 2009, Hill was in a long term relationship, from at least 2008, with actress Collette Wolfe, who appeared in his movies Observe and Report and The Foot Fist Way.
-The couple eventually married in 2012 in Cabo San Lucas, but have since divorced.
+Hill was in a long-term relationship with actress Collette Wolfe, who appeared in his movies Observe and Report and The Foot Fist Way.
+The couple eventually married in 2012 in Cabo San Lucas, and divorced in 2013.
+He has been married to Dominique Sharpe since October 16, 2021.